 These membership categories are a way to serve the needs of different groups who are connected with ACA.
 All the membership categories are designed to support ACA’s 20/20 Vision in its effort to increase the number of children who are able to experience quality developmental programming.

 What Is Membership for Camps?

-This membership category allows camps, afterschool and out-of-school time programs, and outdoor programs to become involved with ACA, a leading authority in youth development and outdoor experiences — working to preserve, promote, and improve the camp experience for more children, youth, and adults.
-A member camp has joined ACA and enjoys the benefits of networking, developing its staff and programs, and participating in the larger camp community.
+This membership category allows camps, afterschool and out-of-school time programs, and outdoor programs to become involved with ACA, a leading authority in youth development and outdoor experiences.
+A camp or program that has joined ACA as a member enjoys the benefits of networking, developing its staff and programs, and participating in the larger camp community.
 Camps may take advantage of educational opportunities and prepare for the voluntary accreditation process.
 Membership is not equivalent to accreditation status.

 What Types of Camps and Programs Can Join the American Camp Association?

 All camps and programs may join ACA.
 The following types of programs will be particularly interested:

 - Government-run programs such as parks and recreation day camps

 - Short-term programs run especially for participants with special needs or health concerns